asyncgui/asyncgui/README.md

 s.run()
 ```

-And you already have a structured concurrency api as well:
+And you already have structured concurrency apis as well:

 ```python
 async def print_numbers():